decrinoa/spinodal_decomposition/README.md

 Its purpose is to simulate the spinodal decomposition of a two element system, by focusing only on one species.
 In fact, the state where the concentration value is equal to zero corresponds to a concentration equal to one of the other species.

-In the following section there will be a guide for the user to donwload and start the code, an explenation of its structure and some theoretical remarks on spinodal decomposition.
+In the following section there will be a guide for the user to download and start the code, an explanation of its structure and some theoretical remarks on spinodal decomposition.

-# How to download and start the projet
+# How to download and start the code

 The project has been developed on the Windows Subsystem for Linux, these steps are referred to linux or WSL users.